acorrenson/webc/README.md

 # webc

-Bring the holy C to the web
+Bring the best language (C) to the web